Leo Merle: Career

 Merle began his career in long-distance running, participating in the 5000 metres and 10,000 metres events.
 After learning that his T38 classification maxed out at 1500 metres, he transitioned to middle-distance running.

 He made his international debut for the United States at the 2023 World Para Athletics Championships in the 1500 metres T38 event, and finished in fourth place with a personal best time of 4:06.13.
 In November 2023, he then competed at the 2023 Parapan American Games and won a gold medal in the 1500 metres T38 event with a time of 4:12.62.

 In May 2024, he represented the United States at the 2024 World Para Athletics Championships in the 1500 metres T38 event, and finished in fourth place with a time of 4:07.47.
 In July 2024, during the U.S. Paralympic team trials, he qualified to represent the United States at the 2024 Summer Paralympics.

 Personal life

-Following the Paralympics, Merle intends to become a dental professional, specializing in endodontics and becoming a root canal specialist.
+Following the Paralympics, Merle said he planned to become a dental professional specializing in endodontics and root canal.